Transparency: Effective Communication in the Modern-Day Workplace

 As a business professional, you provide service transparency to your clients, but how do you rate yourself on giving this level of visibility to employees in your practice?
 You will have more success when your team see themselves as partners in the business rather than hired hands.

 Three ways your business will thrive with more open communication

 1. Develop a culture built on trust and empowerment.

 This is ground zero.
-SmartVault Director of Sales, Ivy Donnie, has a saying ‘Culture eats strategy for breakfast’.
+SmartVault Director, Global Sales & Business Development, Ivy Donnie, has a saying, ‘Culture eats strategy for breakfast.’
 Of course, you won’t get very far if you haven’t defined your basic strategy (value of your product or service for a specific audience).
 But you’ll go farther faster if you have fostered a culture where you have a motivated team working towards the same goals and taking action to do what’s best for the company’s success.
-Employees who know and understand their company’s target metrics can generate better ideas, test possible solutions, and actively solve issues together.
+Employees who know and understand their company’s metrics can generate better ideas, test possible solutions, and actively solve issues together.

 2. Recruit & retain rock stars.

 If you are fortunate enough to find yourself among smart, creative problem solvers – give them the problems to solve!
-When you empower your team with the right information and give them the end goal rather than the instruction on how to get there, you are communicating the trust you have in your team to achieve the goal.
+When you empower your team with the right information and give them the end goal rather than the instruction on how to get there, you communicate your trust in your team to achieve the goal.
 This removes dependence on you for guidance and nurtures professional and personal growth across your team.
-The result will leave your team feeling inspired to perform at their best because they experience the success of their efforts.
+Your team will feel inspired to perform at their best because they will experience the success of their efforts.

-Having access to the right information with the right frequency provides insights that help answer key business questions like ‘How can I improve client service?’
-Whether you run a small practice or a large multi-national firm, data should be at the center of your decision-making process.
-Adopt a data-drives-decision culture by making data accessible, accurate and simple to consume.
+Access to the right information with the right frequency provides insights that help answer key business questions like ‘How can I improve client service?
+Whether you run a small practice or a large multi-national firm, data should be central to your decision-making process.
+Adopt a data-drives-decision culture by making data accessible, accurate, and simple.